andrepucas/RisingWaters/Documentation/README.md

 ### __First Half of the game__

 - __Jump__ -> [W], [Up Key] or [Space];
-- __Slide__ -> [S] or [Down Key]
+- __Crouch__ -> [S] or [Down Key]
 </br>
 In this part of the game the player is running through the hallways in order to escape the water.
-He has to jump or slide to avoid the obstacles he faces otherwise he will slow down and get consumed by the wave of water behind him.
+He has to jump or crouch to avoid the obstacles he faces otherwise he will slow down and get consumed by the wave of water behind him.
 As the player goes up the stairs onto the next hallway the ship's leaning gets progressively wider.

 ### __Second Half of the game__